-Use a written list to perform a predive safety check with your buddy before you go for a dive.
+Use a written list to perform a predive safety check with your buddy before EVERY dive.
 It will help you catch issues on land before they become problems underwater.

-Many injuries and fatalities in diving can be traced back to one or more issues that would have been caught and fixed had the diver(s) adhered to a thorough, written, predive safety check.
+Many diving injuries and fatalities can be traced back to one or more issues that should have been caught and fixed had the diver(s) performed a thorough, written, predive safety check.

 Don't rely on your memory.
 The whole point of a checklist is to help compensate for our human tendency to get distracted, forget key steps, or overlook something that has become routine.

-Use a written checklist and use it for every dive and your predive checks will be more thorough and successful in catching issues.
+Use a written checklist and use it for every dive and you will catch more issues before they become problems.

 Some divers say they don't need a written checklist because they have memorized theirs.
 Research suggests these divers' confidence is misplaced.